chmlee/ream-doc/content/tutorial/variable.md

 Another solution is converting all REAM types into [options](https://en.wikipedia.org/wiki/Option_type).
 In Rust I would have to do something like `type ReamString = Option<String>`.
-That being said, all missing values require explicit type annotations since `None` is not a type of value but a variant of a generic enumeration.
+That being said, all missing values require explicit type annotations since `None` is not a type of value but a variant of an enumeration.

 The benefit of such design is more obvious when references and filters are implemented.
-When referencing existing data for manipulation, users should consider potential `None` values: referencing a `Boolean` returns an `Option<Boolean>` and the value should be unwrapped before being manipulated.
+When referencing existing data for manipulation, users should consider potential `None` values: referencing a `Boolean` may return `Some(TRUE)`, `Some(FALSE)`, or `None`, and the value should be unwrapped before being manipulated.
 The filters should then provide methods similar to `unwrap`, `unwrap_or` and `unwrap_or_default` in Rust.
 {% end %}